steamed-stuffed-bun/CauNagi/README.md

 ## Notes

 - Set `CUDA_VISIBLE_DEVICES` before importing the package when selecting a specific GPU.
-- The two distance modules are intentionally kept synchronized because different parts of the pipeline import each one.
 - A later iteration consumes the previous iteration's staged data and `geneWeight` layer.
-- Do not commit passwords, access tokens, private datasets, checkpoints, or iDREM reference archives.

 ## License